 Learn to see and observe, creating very personal perspectives for your work

-Learn to develop projects, bringing a real focus and a sense of purpose to your work; develop your own personal style
+Start to develop meaningful projects, bringing a real focus and a sense of purpose to your work – whilst developing your own personal style

 Build your confidence and conquer your fear of shooting strangers on the street

-Our 2018 street photography workshops will take place in London, Liverpool, Birmingham, Leeds and Blackpool.
+Our current street photography workshop programme includes London, Liverpool, Birmingham, Leeds and Blackpool.
 Led by a professional street photographer and with a maximum of six participants, this street photography course is structured, challenging and inspiring – as well as being great fun.
 Book early to guarantee your preferred date!
 Click HERE for details.

 Photography workshops in Europe

-Learn a combination of travel and street photography on one of our immersive workshop experiences.
-We will be running group and one-to-one workshops during 2018 in Venice and Lisbon – with other destinations covered on request.
+Treat yourself to an enticing combination of documentary, travel and street photography on one of our immersive workshop experiences.
+We will be running group and one-to-one workshops during 2019 in Venice and Lisbon – with other destinations covered on request.
 Learn new skills, meet new friends and take your photography to a new level in a charming place!

 Power up your street photography with individual coaching & mentoring.
 We will tailor a unique learning experience for you – from an intensive 1-day workshop to a career development programme spread over several months.
 Click HERE for details of our private learning experiences.